 Book Formatting Services

 Make sure to do your due diligence before deciding on one of the options below.
 Check reviews.
 Ask other authors.
 Compare prices.
-We try to vet these services as best we can, but we can only do so much!
+I try to vet these services as best I can, but I can only do so much!

 The formatting options included with Atticus allow you to choose from over a dozen templates — or create your own.
 It does both print book and ebook formatting for no extra cost.
 And it allows you to see what your finished product will look like in real time.
 The formatted books can be used on any and every major self-publishing platform.